All Products

 • Costs

-If you want to use provisioned instances to eliminate cold starts and hope to save costs, we recommend that you enable the idle mode feature.
-This feature allows you to pay only for memory and disk resources of provisioned instances if provisioned instances are in the idle state, and requests can be responded without cold starts.
+If you want to use provisioned instances to mitigate cold starts and hope to save costs, we recommend that you enable the idle mode feature.
+Not only does this feature minimize cold starts, but it also allows you to pay only for the memory and disk resources consumed by the provisioned instances once they enter the idle state.

 • Background tasks